Telling your family and friends

 Delores, cancer survivor: “Telling friends and family was really hard.
 Since my mother had died from breast cancer it felt like I was saying, ‘Here we go again.’
 My sister-in-law had died from lung cancer the same month I was diagnosed with breast cancer.
 This made it hard to tell my husband’s family that cancer had struck again.
 I was sad for my husband.”

 Before you talk to others about your illness, think about your own feelings, your reasons for telling others, and what you expect of them.
 Be ready for a wide range of reactions.
 When you share information about your diagnosis, your family and friends will have many different feelings, too.
-They also need support at this time.
+They also need time to adjust.
 They might be able to express their feelings to you, or they may try to hide them.

 Delores, cancer survivor: “The first time you say, ‘I have cancer’ out loud is the most difficult.
 The more you say it, the easier it gets to say the words.
 The more I talked about my diagnosis of breast cancer, the easier it was for me to accept what I was going through.
 Sometimes I thought it was ironic that I felt like I was the one who was cheering up the recipients of my news.”